-^{} Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
+\ Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
 Consult with your Academic/Faculty Adviser for further information.

-ts Core Courses
+Core Courses

-CIS 127 Programming and Problem Solving 3
+ts CIS 127 Programming and Problem Solving 3

-en CIS 130 Fundamentals of Computer Networking 3
+ents CIS 130 Fundamentals of Computer Networking 3

-ore CIS 140 Introduction to Risk Management 3
+ore em CIS 140 Introduction to Risk Management 3

-Co CIS 210 Introduction to System Administration 3
+Co Diric CIS 210 Introduction to System Administration 3

 ıbə CIS 280 IT Project Management 3

-R CIS 297 Internship/Practicum 3
+Ř CIS 297 Internship/Practicum 3

 Total Core Credits 18

 Choose any two of the following classes:

-CIS 230N Networking Fundamentals
+CIS 230N Networking Fundamentals 7-8

-Se CIS 234N Advanced Networking and Routing & Switching 7-8

 Electives CIS 240N Network Security

-Elec CIS 250N Coding Fundamentals
+ecti CIS 250N Coding Fundamentals

-GEO 267 Introduction to GIS
+• GEO 267 Introduction to GIS

 Total Credits for Electives 7-8

 Total Credits for Degree 61-62